 A lawyer can weigh your options with you.
 And, they can deal with the legal details to make sure the process is handled correctly.

 If you hire a lawyer, you need to report their wages on Form 1099-MISC.
-To simplify your responsibilities, try Patriot’s 1099 Software.
+To simplify your responsibilities, try Patriot’s accounting software.
 Make unlimited payments to vendors, create and print unlimited Forms 1099, and get access to free, U.S.-based support.
 Try it for free today!

 This is not intended as legal advice; for more information, please click here.